Pakistani-American defends Israel visit amid criticism

 Herzog’s office did not release an official statement about the meeting but rather retweeted one of the participants.
 The visit appeared to go under the radar in Israel, with few media covering it and those that did doing so belatedly.

-Associated Press writer Goldenberg reported from Jerusalem.
+Goldenberg reported from Jerusalem.